 - If you win but live in an area which isn’t served by Amazon then I’m open to suggestions for providing you with a voucher for an online store near you

-Enjoy the rest of the post everyone; I’ll be back in a few days with an extremely frugal recipe and some photos for you.
+Enjoy the rest of the post everyone; I hope you’ll give the roast beef brine a try, and I’ll be back in a few days with an extremely frugal recipe and some photos for you.
 See you then!

 Roast Beef Brine